Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount or receive payment.

 You hate the idea of spending money on the cartridges

 Now for me I would say yes you need a Sangenic.
 At least at the beginning.
 Babies make a LOT of dirty nappies.
 Especially when they are first born.
 And then again when they begin weaning.
+Be sure to check out my weaning essentials.
 In fact, while I know it isn’t great for the environment, I would say that if you’re using disposable nappies you need a Sangenic.

 The main reasons that we use a Sangenic nappy bin is that we live on the 3rd floor.
 This means we don’t have ready access to the bins in our bin shed.
 When I am home alone with Daisy I don’t want to get us both ready to walk the 48 stairs down to the car park, cross the car park just to put one nappy in the nappy bin.
 Yes I could use our ordinary rubbish bin but nappies absolutely STINK!
 Every single time I’m opening the bin all I would smell are dirty nappies and lets face it – rubbish bins are pretty grim aren’t they.
 Without the smell of a dirty nappy.